andreirusu99/mUAV/README.md

+## !
+This project is a work in progress !
+Content can change anytime.

 ## Summary
+Edge computing system for mUAV crowd identification and monitoring, complete with client application, real-time dashboard and statistics.

 Repository containing the code for my bachelor's thesis.

 The purpouse of the project is to implement a crowd identification and monitoring system that runs on edge, on a drone that I designed and built (see *Hardware* folder for details).